brandonroberts/angular/aio/content/getting-started/index.md

 ### What you'll learn
 <!-- Tutorial application -->

+The store app is simplified to help you focus on skills that you are most likely to use in developing your own apps.
+The techniques that you will learn are Angular best practices, intended to scale with your Angular apps.

 This tutorial is organized into three parts:

 * Part 1 - Your First App (1.5 hours): You'll create the catalog of products.
 You'll learn about: